matn7/CS-Notes/src/main/java/basic_java/Java11.md

 ### Interface

 - An interface is just the declaration of methods of an Class, it's not the implementation.
 - In an Interface, we define what kind of operation an object can perform.
-These operations are defined by the class that implement the Interface.
+- These operations are defined by the class that implement the Interface.
-- Interfaces form a contract between the class and the outside world, and this contract is enforced at build time bt the compiler.
+- Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler.
 - You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.
-All methods in interfaces are automatically public and abstract.
+- All methods in interfaces are automatically public and abstract.
 - An Interface can extend another interface.
 - Interfaces are more flexible and can deal with a lot more stress on the design of your program than the implementation.
 - By introducing interfaces into your program, you are really introduce points of variation at which you can plug in different implementations for that interface.
-An Interfaces primary purpose is abstraction, decoupling the "what" from the "how".
+- An Interfaces primary purpose is abstraction, decoupling the "what" from the "how".
 - Since Java 8 interfaces can contain default methods.
 In other words methods with implementation.
-The keyword default is used (mostly for backward compatibility), and static methods as well before Java 8 that was not possible.
+- The keyword default is used (mostly for backward compatibility), and static methods as well before Java 8 that was not possible.
 - Since Java 9 an Interface can also contain private methods (commonly used when two default methods in an Interface share common code).

 **Use an Interface when...**

 - You expect that unrelated classes will implement your interface.
-For example, the interfaces Comparable and Cloneable are implemented by many unrelated classes.
+- For example, the interfaces Comparable and Cloneable are implemented by many unrelated classes.
 - You want to specify the behavior of a particular data type, but you are not concerned about who implements its behavior.
 - You want to separate different behavior.